 Since the storm passed, doctors and nurses have labored to repair the hospital themselves, mopping flooded floors and hammering two-by-fours to patch crumbling walls.
 In Aransas Pass and the neighboring beachfront towns that were decimated by Harvey’s first brutal landfall, a tale of two recoveries has emerged.
 Although often described as resort towns, tourism overlays a culture of rural poverty here.
 These are places where old shrimpers struggle to get by on their disability checks.
 Folks who gave up on the cities cram into waterfront RV parks — many now destroyed by the storm — venturing to the coast to flip hamburgers or wait tables in a last-ditch effort to find their place in the sun and the sand.

-Schools have shut down for the year, and residents needing medical care will have to travel at least 20 miles across the Harbor Bridge to Corpus Christi — difficult for many in an area with little public transportation.
+Schools plan to open for the school year Oct.
+16, and residents needing medical care will have to travel at least 20 miles across the Harbor Bridge to Corpus Christi — difficult for many in an area with little public transportation.

 In nearby Rockport, where retirees show their paintings of shrimp boats and pelicans in art galleries along picturesque Copano Bay and condos line the waterfront, virtually nothing remains unscathed.
 Nearly two weeks after the storm, electricity was still off, cellphone service was spotty, and the water wasn’t back on.
 About 80 percent of buildings in the town were damaged, according to federal estimates.

 “The poor will stay and rebuild, because they have nowhere else to go and no way to get out,” said Chuck Shamel, an executive board member of the Good Samaritan, a nonprofit group that helps low-income residents with food, bills and transportation.
 “The rich will be back in a few weeks, when the power goes on and the golf courses open.”